-ment the player in question receives the ball, but at the moment when the ball is passed to him by one of his own side.
+1 Off-side shall not be judged at the moment the player in question receives the ball, but at the moment when the ball is passed to him by one of his own side.
 A player who is not in an off-side position when one of his colleagues passes the ball to him or takes a free-kick, does not therefore become offside if he goes forward during the flight of the ball.